LiMinggang/madedit-mod/README.txt

 Todo:

 Mod v0.4.17
+Note: Changed *nix build from static link with wxWidgets to dynamic link with wxGTK, which means you have to install wxGTK3+(wxGTK2.8 is not supported) to install the release

 New: MadPython recording enhencement to support keyboard commands
 New: Improve MadPython API to support readable APIs
 New: Japanese Translation(Thanks Tilt <tiltstr@gmail.com>)
 New: Package for FreeBSD 12.0
 Fix: wxWidgets 3.0.x backward compatibility
 Fix: Treat mouse moving in selecting by mouse as one move #284 Change *nix build to use shared libs released by the OS.
-You have to install libwxgtk by yourself Add wxWidgets version number in About dialog
+You have to install libwxgtk3 by yourself Add wxWidgets version number in About dialog
 Add version information to crash dump file
 Update boostpython to 1.70